ansible/ansible/docsite/rst/glossary.rst

         discussed in the :doc:`playbook documentation <playbooks>`.

     Diff Mode
-        A ``--diff`` flag can be passed to Ansible to show how template files change when they are overwritten or how they might change when used with ``--check`` mode.
-These diffs come out in unified diff format.
+        A ``--diff`` flag can be passed to Ansible to show what changed on modules that support it.
+You can combine it with ``--check`` to get a good 'dry run'.
+File diffs are normally iin unified diff format.

     Executor
         A core software component of Ansible that is the power behind